zhousarah/azure-compute-docs/articles/virtual-machines/installing-vm-watch.md

 ---
  ### 2. Ensure VM is installed

-For more information on how to create a VM and/or VM scale set see [Quickstart guide](/azure/virtual-machines/windows/quick-create-portal)
+For more information on how to create a VM and/or VM scale set see [Quickstart guide - Windows](/azure/virtual-machines/windows/quick-create-portal) for Windows and [Quickstart guide - Linux]() for Linux.

 > [!Important]
-> If Application health extension is already installed on the VM, ensure the settings `autoUpgradeMinorVersion` is set to `true` and `enableAutomaticUpgrade` is set to `true`
+> If Application health extension is already installed on the VM, ensure the settings `autoUpgradeMinorVersion` is set to `true` and `enableAutomaticUpgrade` is set to `true`.

 ## Installing VM watch on Azure Virtual Machines